The Willpower Solution

 I know it sounds super simple.
 It is.
 But it works.

 “In life, employing If-Then implementation plans has helped adults and children control their own behavior more successfully than they had imagined possible.
 If we have these well-rehearsed plans in place, the self-control response will become automatically triggered by the stimulus to which it is connected. (‘If I approach the fridge, then I will not open the door’; ‘If I see a bar, then I will cross to the other side of the street’; ‘If my alarm goes off at 7 a.m., then I will go to the gym’).
 The more often we rehearse and practice implementation plans, the more automatic they become, taking the effort out of effortful control.”

-Download my Willpower Action Guide and make some implementation intentions to fast track your habits and find instant solutions to your willpower challenges.
+Make some implementation intentions to fast track your habits and find instant solutions to your willpower challenges.

 You've gotta try this.
 They’ll change your life.

-To avoid using willpower, when faced with a food or activity challenge, make an If____, then ______ statement.
+In summary, to get healthy and lose weight, and avoid using willpower, when faced with a food or activity challenge, make an If____, then ______ statement.